I am a human resources professional & internet marketer. I enjoy writing on various topics, including technology and online resources.

 Internet browsers have become a necessity.
 Over the past few years, many have been introduced, and they have improved in their functionality and performance.

 In terms of usage, Microsoft's Internet Explorer, which used to be the most popular browser, has been overtaken by Google Chrome and now stands in second place.
 In third place is Mozilla Firefox, which has drawn the attention of savvy internet users because of its versatility and amazing add-ons.
 There are other ones out there like Safari and Opera, which fill out the top five.

 However, Chrome, which was initially introduced in September 2008, has quickly risen among the top three and has now become the browser of choice.

 Advantages and Drawbacks of Chrome

-This article is for people who are interested in learning more about Chrome and want to see how it compares to the competition.
-The latest stable release is version 59.
+This article is for people who are interested in learning more about Chrome and want to see how it compares to the competition in the following categories:

 I've tried loading the same websites on both Chrome and Firefox.
 In most cases, there was not too much of a noticeable difference in loading times.
 In fact, the latter loaded some websites a little faster.

 However, I find that Chrome is much better in overall performance.
 As I write, edit, save, and publish my work, the speed of the browser outperforms Firefox.
 I also find that it loads articles faster.

 Pro: When Chrome was first introduced, one of the main drawbacks (at least for Firefox lovers) was the absence of add-ons and extensions that provide flexibility to the users.
 However, in January 2010, Google introduced an extension gallery with over 1,500 extensions.
 Over the years, that number has risen well past 150,000.
 Part of the extension gallery includes themes that allows users to change the appearance of the browser.

 Con: Though it has come a long way with these features, it's not comparable to the add-ons that are available in Firefox.